 For a hedge, place your plants 12 to 24 inches apart, using the wider spacer for taller hedges.
 For a hedge under 12 inches tall, space the plants 8 inches apart.
 Begin to clip your boxwood almost as soon as it is planted, trimming lightly and regularly to encourage dense growth.
 One of the good things about Winter Gem is its natural dense growth, creating a good hedge even with light clipping.
 Do not clip after early fall in colder areas, and do not clip during the winter – wait until warmer weather arrives.

-History and Origins of the Winter Gem Korean Boxwood
+History and Origins of the Winter Gem Japanese Boxwood

 Adding Winter Gem Boxwoods to Your Property

-The Winter Gem Korean Boxwood is a very useful garden plant, whether clipped into a hedge, as specimens, or left to grow naturally.
+The Winter Gem Japanese Boxwood is a very useful garden plant, whether clipped into a hedge, as specimens, or left to grow naturally.
 It is always a popular variety with knowledgeable gardeners, so we know that our stocks will not last long.
 Order now and you will soon be enjoying this top boxwood for the coldest places.
-Make sure to avoid seedling forms or other unnamed varieties, which may be cheaper but will always be very much inferior to the real thing.